Here's all you need to know about Japanese wedding kimono.

 Plan includes:

-• Black montsuki kimono and hakama for the groom
+- Black montsuki and hakama /For the groom's Wedding kimono

 Please contact us for more details.